 - 1. The legislation specifically restricts the grounds on which the sub-committee may refuse an application for grant of a premises licence, or impose conditions.
 The legislation provides for a presumption of grant of an application for a premises licence, subject to the determination of the application with a view to promoting the licensing objectives in the overall interests of the local community.
 In doing so the sub-committee must give appropriate weight to: - the steps that are appropriate to promote the licensing objectives; - the representations (including supporting information) presented by all the parties; - its own statement of licensing policy - the Statutory Guidance - 2.
 An application may be refused in part and thereby only permit some of the licensable activities sought. - 3.
 An applicant for grant of a premises licence whose application has been refused, or who is aggrieved by conditions imposed, may appeal against the decision to the Magistrates' Court.
-Any other person, who made a valid representation, may appeal to the Magistrates' Court against the decision to grant the application or against any conditions imposed.

-- 4. In considering this application the sub-committee will sit in a quasi-judicial capacity and is thus obliged to consider the application in accordance, in particular, with both the Licensing Act 2003 (Hearings) Regulations 2005 (as amended) and the rules of natural justice.
+Any other person, who made a valid representation, may appeal to the Magistrates' Court against the decision to grant the application or against any conditions imposed. - 4.
+In considering this application the sub-committee will sit in a quasi-judicial capacity and is thus obliged to consider the application in accordance, in particular, with both the Licensing Act 2003 (Hearings) Regulations 2005 (as amended) and the rules of natural justice.
 The practical effect of this is that the sub-committee must makes its decision based on evidence submitted in accordance with the legislation and give adequate reasons for reaching its decision. - 5.
+Only persons that made relevant representations or their representative, within the time limits, will be allowed to present evidence and this will be restricted to the points raised in their written representation.
+Any evidence used to expand upon specific points already raised in a written representation should be served upon all parties in good time before the hearing date in order to allow proper consideration.
+A failure to properly serve any such additional evidence in advance is likely to mean it cannot be produced or relied upon at the hearing.

-The sub-committee must also have regard to: - The Crime and Disorder Act 1998 Section 17 of the Crime and Disorder Act 1998 places the sub-committee under a duty to exercise its various functions with due regard to the likely effect of the exercise of those functions on, and the need to do all that it reasonably can to prevent, crime and disorder in its area. - The Human Rights Act 1998 The Act requires UK legislation to be interpreted in a manner consistent with the European Convention on Human Rights.
+- 6. The sub-committee must also have regard to: - The Crime and Disorder Act 1998 Section 17 of the Crime and Disorder Act 1998 places the sub-committee under a duty to exercise its various functions with due regard to the likely effect of the exercise of those functions on, and the need to do all that it reasonably can to prevent, crime and disorder in its area. - The Human Rights Act 1998 The Act requires UK legislation to be interpreted in a manner consistent with the European Convention on Human Rights.
 It is unlawful for the sub-committee to act in a way that is incompatible (or fail to act in a way that is compatible) with the rights protected by the Act.
 Any action undertaken by the sub-committee that could have an effect upon another person's Human Rights must be taken having regard to the principle of proportionality the need to balance the rights of the individual with the rights of the community as a whole.
 Any action taken by the sub-committee which affect another's rights must be no more onerous than is necessary in a democratic society.
 The matters set out in this report must be considered in light of the above obligations.